jlanillos/clinAcc_PGx_WES/README.md

 `python /path/to/scripts/PGx_1_merged_to_alleles.py --fileformat '.vcf' --searchpath $FILES_DIR --hapref $HAPREF --mergedCSV MERGED_GVCFs.csv`

-## Merge data from both panels (SSv6 aned CCP17) [input files are specified inside the script]
+## Merge data from both panels (SSv6 and CCP17, a.k.a WES and CES, respectively) [input files are specified inside the script]

 #Merge Alleles.csv from both panels

 `python /path/to/scripts/PGx_2_mergeAlleles_CCP17_SSV6_together.py`

-#Get per sample diplotype information (haplotypes.csv) using Alleles.csv) [input files are specified inside the script]
+#Get per sample diplotype information (haplotypes.csv) using Alleles.csv. [input files are specified inside the script]
+haplotypes.csv contains per-sample pharmacogenetic allele information

 `python /path/to/scripts/PGx_3_mergeSex_Proc_AllelesperInd.py`
 (This script is important to correct gene-specific cases which require to remove redundant alleles.
 For example, if an alleleX is defined by variant A and alleleY is defined by phased variants A and B, the allele with the lowest number of variants is filtered out.
 All positive cases in our data have been revised and included in this script.
 This script also adds indels which have been manually revised to avoid missing some variants due to variant caller annotation diversity)